-For an act to qualify as unlawful, it must have interfered with the inherent moral or economic powers of the author or rights holder and must have taken place without the author's permission.
+For an act to qualify as unlawful it must have interfered with the inherent moral or economic powers of the author or rights holder and must have taken place without the author's permission.
 A violation of the Greek Copyright Law qualifies per se as an unlawful act.
-Culpability (the responsibility for wrongdoing) is required only if the aggrieved party intends to file and support a claim for damages.12
+Culpability (the responsibility for wrongdoing) is required only if the aggrieved party intends to file and support a claim for damages.13

 Injunctive measures can be taken in the absence of the infringing party (ex parte proceedings) if the plaintiff can invoke and substantiate irreparable harm.
-In this case, however, the defendant must be notified of the injunctive order within three working days of its execution, otherwise any enforcement of the respective court order will be null and void.
+In this case, however, the defendant must be notified of the injunctive order within three working days of its execution; otherwise, any enforcement of the respective court order will be null and void.

-A trademark owner may also request a court order for cease-and-desist of the infringing behaviour without having to demonstrate damage or the culpability of the defendant.
+A trademark owner may also request a court order for cease and desist of the infringing behaviour without having to demonstrate damage or the culpability of the defendant.
 If the infringing behaviour is culpable (negligence or wilful misconduct), the plaintiff may also claim compensation for pecuniary and moral damages.

 Proceedings may be suspended if an application for revocation or invalidity of the allegedly infringed trademark has been filed with the National Trademark Office, provided that the application precedes the service of the lawsuit.

-The recently enacted Law 4679/2020 has introduced innovative defences that can be raised by a defendant in the case of a trademark infringement, such as an objection on non-usage of the trademark by the plaintiff if the infringed trademark remained unused for five years before the filing of the lawsuit, and a counterclaim by the defendant seeking the revocation or invalidity of the allegedly infringed trademark.
+The recently enacted Law No. 4679/2020 has introduced innovative defences that can be raised by a defendant in the case of a trademark infringement, such as an objection on non-usage of the trademark by the plaintiff if the infringed trademark remained unused for five years before the filing of the lawsuit and a counterclaim by the defendant seeking the revocation or invalidity of the allegedly infringed trademark.

 iii Patents and designs